 Who says that sheet cakes are boring?
 Today I’m going to show you the CUTEST “tiered” sheet cake design.
 This is so simple, and can be modified to fit all sorts of occasions from birthdays to bridal showers!

-For my cake design, I’m working with a 9×13 sheet cake (which happens to be the doctored mix White Almond Sour Cream Cake in our Recipes section).
+For this cute cake design, I’m working with a 9×13 sheet cake (which happens to be the doctored mix White Almond Sour Cream Cake in our Recipes section).

-I like to carve my cakes while they are partially frozen.
+I like to carve my cakes while they are partially frozen so that they are less fragile and can be handled more easily.
 I frosted my cake with a crumb coat of vanilla buttercream, and then made my slices as you see below.

 You can use my photo below as a basic guide no matter what size sheet cake you’re working with.

 You can see below that I basically sliced the cake in half to get my “bottom tier”.
 With the remaining half, I created my top and middle “tiers”.